Best bike travel cases: Bags, boxes and cases that will protect your bike when you fly

 The Road Bike Bag Pro pairs a soft lower and hardcase upper to offer protection without being too heavy.
 It includes an aluminium tray inside that attaches to the axles of the bike inside the bag, holding it secure and out of harm's way when in transit.
 This can double up as a workstand too, if you remove the pedals.

-Despite that though, this is still the best bike travel case if you want to avoid any wasted time on your trip.
-Just check out our Instagram reel for how quickly Josh can unpack his bike for proof.
+If you want to see how easy it is to pack a bike into the Evoc Road Bike Bag check out our Instagram reel for how quickly Josh can unpack his bike for proof.

 Read more details in our full Evoc Road Bike Bag Pro review.